Deep Graph Anomaly Detection: A Survey and New Perspectives: Proxy Task Design

 \subsection{Graph Reconstruction}

 Data reconstruction aims to learn low-dimensional feature representations of data for reconstructing given data instances, which is widely used in tabular data, and image/video data to detect anomalies \cite{pang2019deep}.
 Given that the normal samples often occupy most of the dataset, it helps guarantee that the representations can retain the normal information, and thus, normal samples will be reconstructed with a smaller reconstruction error than anomaly samples.
-As a commonly used technique in this category, Graph autoencoder (GAE) \cite{hinton2006reducing} consists of a graph encoder and a graph decoder and it is easy to implement.
-Formally, given a graph with $\bf{X}$ and ${\bf{A}}$, the graph reconstruction can be formulated as
+As a commonly used technique in this category, Graph autoencoder (GAE) \cite{hinton2006reducing} consists of a graph encoder and a graph decoder and it is easy to implement the reconstruction process.
+As shown in Fig. \ref{fig:part3}(a), given a graph with $\bf{X}$ and ${\bf{A}}$, the graph reconstruction can be formulated as

-where the GNN encoder and decoder are parameterized by ${\Theta _{Enc}}$ and ${\Theta _{Dec}}$ respectively, $\bf{Z}$ are the representations of the nodes in the latent space. ${\bf{\hat X}}$ and ${\widehat {\bf{A}}}$ are the reconstructed attributes and graph structure respectively.
+where the GNN encoder and decoder, which typically follow the general form of the FAG mechanism in Eq. (\ref{eq:FAG}), are designed to obtain the feature representation for each node by aggregating the representations of its neighbors.
+They are parameterized by ${\Theta _{Enc}}$ and ${\Theta _{Dec}}$ respectively. $\bf{Z}$ are the representations of the nodes in the latent space. ${\bf{\hat X}}$ and ${\widehat {\bf{A}}}$ are the reconstructed attributes and graph structure respectively.
 The optimization objective of the methods in this group can be unified as follows

 where ${\cal R(\cdot)}$ and ${\cal S(\cdot)}$ are two reconstruction functions on graph attributes and structure respectively, and $ \Phi (\bf{A},\bf{X}; \Theta )$ is an auxiliary optimization task to enhance the reconstruction for better GAD.
 A general assumption underlying the methods of this approach is as follows.